 - The purpose and raison d’être of the Joint Venture.

-- The balance of responsibilities and power across the different entities and their roles within the management structure of the Joint Venture company.
+- The balance of responsibilities and power across the different entities and their roles within the management structure of the JV company.

 - Finances and funding, asset ownership and contributions.